 Master of Arts

-Some Graduate School departments and programs offer one-year masterís degrees and others, e.g., International Relations, offer two-year programs.
+Some Graduate School departments and programs offer one-year masterís degrees and others, e.g., Global Affairs, offer two-year programs.
 In either case, a student can complete a joint J.D.ĖM.A. program in four years.

 At the end of the fourth year, students should have completed all requirements for both the law degree and the one-year masterís degree.
 Additional courses in the Graduate School are required in two-year masterís degree programs.
 Individual departments generally also impose requirements such as reading knowledge of a foreign language or passage of particular examinations.